wryfi/dewey/README.md

 initial provisioning integration will be with saltstack/salt-cloud, but other integrations will be possible.

-Unlike OpenNMS and other discovery-based management solutions, Dewey's is designed around defining what your environments should look like, not discovering what exists in your network.
+Unlike OpenNMS and other discovery-based management solutions, Dewey is designed around defining what your environments should look like, not discovering what's out there.

 Dewey is suitable for integrating with configuration management systems like saltstack, and salt integration is a major focus of the project.
 At PLOS, Dewey